y-lohse/inkjs/CONTRIBUTING.md

    when it make sense.
 For example, it's important to document when `inkjs` display a slightly different behavior than the reference implementation.

+2. Try to match the C# type, that means that `String` translates to `string | null` in TypeScript.
+In order to reduce confusion however, exposed methods that interact with JavaScript should use optional parameter / return types (i. e. `variable?: <type>`) when they are optional / nullable in the original codebase.

 _To be added._

 ### Style guide